WHAT’s This all about?

 Trustworthiness

-Radical honesty, especially about what you don’t know.
-“I’ll update you when I have more” builds more trust than over-reassurance, false positivity, and spin.
+Radical honesty, especially about what you don't know.
+“I'll update you when I have more” builds more trust than over-reassurance or spin.
+When leaders admit uncertainty while committing to transparency, people stay engaged rather than filling gaps with rumor and speculation.

 Context